stackbit-projects/siweb-5d493/index.md

     title: 'Hi, I''m Si'
     section_id: hero
     content: >
-      I have provided website, publication, and IT suport for for numerous clients over the past twenty years.
-My goal has always been to achieve client goals as quickly and effeciently as possible.
+      I have provided website, publication, and IT support for for numerous clients over the past twenty years.
+My goal has always been to achieve client goals as quickly and efficiently as possible.
 Over the years I have gained experience with dozens of different web frameworks, design tools and IT services and am always learning new ones.
 [Contact me](http://siweb.design/contact/) with your ideas and we'll get started.